shanmukha-k/IoT-Project-Home-Automation-using-raspberry-pi-and-Telegram-Bot-/README.md

 Finally, Execution:
 1. Make sure all the components are working properly use some testing codes first before using the components for the main code.
-2. Make your every component is connected correctly.
+2. Make sure every component is connected correctly.
 3. Run the python code in SSH terminal and test the model

 Components required: